faceair/VictoriaLogs/README.md

 # Loki On VictoriaMetrics

-This project experimentally supports the [loki](https://grafana.com/docs/loki/latest/overview/) protocol on the VictoriaMetrics Cluster, and performance may be better.
+This project experimentally supports the [loki](https://grafana.com/docs/loki/latest/overview/) protocol on the VictoriaMetrics Cluster, and the performance may be better than original loki.

 More discussion can be found at [VictoriaMetrics#816](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/816#issuecomment-705538059)